 Working from home

-Hoffenheim, Leverkusen, Borussia Mönchengladbach and RB Leipzig, among others, have decided that with time against them, spending precious hours on their own training pitches rather than dealing with autograph- and selfie-hunters in airport waiting lounges will be more beneficial.
+Not everybody agrees.
+In January 2018, Hoffenheim, Leverkusen, Borussia Mönchengladbach and RB Leipzig decided to stay closer to home, preferring to spend precious hours on their own training pitches rather than dealing with autograph and selfie hunters in airport waiting lounges.

 And in other countries?